agilegardenclub/public-garden/README.md

 ## To Do

-To see the current list of tasks associated with this example, please see the [Project Board](https://github.com/agilegardenclub/public-garden/projects/1).
+To see the current list of tasks associated with this system development process, please see the [Project Board](https://github.com/agilegardenclub/public-garden/projects/1).

 ## Installation